shsh-a/segmentation-over-web/README.md

 Basically user takes snaps from webcam.
 Annotates it on the webpage and sends it over to flask server server stores  both images.
-The model gets trained using segmentation_keras.
-I did not get enough time to experiment with models to find which one would give decent results.
-I was thinking of using anything with Mobilenetv2.
+The model gets trained using segmentation_keras or segmentation_models.
+ I did not get enough time to experiment with either to find which one would give decent results.
+I was thinking of using anything with MobilenetV2.

 Right now it  can take snaps
-Draw using wPaint.js and send to server infer using default model.
+Draw using wPaint.js and send to server infer using default pretrained  model of segmentation_keras which seems to be not working well.